opnfv/armband/docs/build-instruction.rst

 =================================================================================================
-OPNFV Build instruction for the AArch64 Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool
+OPNFV Build instruction for the AArch64 Colorado 1.0 release of OPNFV when using Fuel as a deployment tool
 =================================================================================================

 License